andreyto/mgtaxa/doc/running.md

 Training of the models consists of two steps:

 ###Build a sequence database in internal representation from input FASTA files
+with sequences grouped into models by a separate model description file

 ```
 <MGT_HOME>/bin/mgt-icm-classifier --mode make-ref-seqdb \